Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: The Masur--Veech volume and its generalizations

-In this section, we will discuss generalizations of the Masur-Veech volume of quadratic differentials on a complex curve with marked points, and compute them for some examples on basis of the Mirzakhani's combinatorial reformulation.
+In this section, we will discuss generalizations of the Masur--Veech volume of quadratic differentials on a complex curve with marked points, and compute them for some examples on the basis of Mirzakhani's combinatorial reformulation.